YunhanWangUCSD/DT-16SU/daily_notes.md

 ##Daily Notes
 Think More.
 Do More.
 Learn More.

+####08/01 Mon

+- Git squash commits:
+		git log: get id of the commit right before the earliest commit you want to squash git branch: check all the branches you have now git branch backup: create a backup branch git checkout branch: check all the branches you have now git checkout X: switch from branch backup to your own branch X git reset --soft ID: keep all the changes and then reset to the status right before your earliest commit git status
+		git commit -a
+		git remote -v
+		git push -f ORIGIN YOURBRANCH

 ####07/29 Fri

 - This gives you info about containers running on a node: